List of minor Scottish Cup entrants (1873–1894): History

 The club was founded in 1885, the same year as two other clubs in Kirkintilloch, namely Athletic and Central.
 The club's earliest recorded match was at home to Falkirk Harp at the start of 1886, but was ill-omened on two accounts - firstly, the only goal of the game (scored by Falkirk) was disputed and never resolved, and secondly, a storm ended the game after an hour.

 Athletic got the jump on the other sides by joining the Scottish Football Association almost immediately, while Central and Harp waited until 1886.
 Although by 1886 the Harp was the biggest of the three sides, it was further restricted by its being a club for the Irish diaspora, rather than the wider constituency available to the other clubs; indeed its friendly matches were often against other "Celtic" clubs, such as Glasgow Harp, Springburn Harp, and Lambhill Harp.

-The other major problem for the club progressing in the senior game was its location in Dumbartonshire, which had three of the strongest teams in the world in the county.
+The other major problem for the club progressing in the senior game was its location in Dunbartonshire, which had three of the strongest teams in the world in the county.
 With the Scottish Cup being drawn on a regional basis, the Harp was particularly unlucky with its two entries; in the 1886–87 Scottish Cup it was drawn to visit Renton, and in the 1887–88 Scottish Cup it was drawn to face the previous year's semi-finalists Vale of Leven.

 The club therefore scratched from both ties, only 7 of the side turning up to the Vale of Leven tie, so the clubs played out a friendly instead.
 The club nearly fell apart completely in the aftermath of the Vale of Leven fiasco, two of its best players (Keenan and Friel) joining Athletic.

-It also never entered the Dumbartonshire Cup, so never took part in a competitive match at a national or county level.
+It also never entered the Dunbartonshire Cup, so never took part in a competitive match at a national or county level.
 Its only competitive football came in the Kirkintilloch Jubilee Cup, for the first and second XIs in the town itself, and first held in 1886–87 to commemorate the Golden Jubilee of Queen Victoria in 1887.
 Even in that the club proved to be behind Central and Athletic; its only win came against Kirkintilloch Rob Roy in 1888–89, and it lost the final to Athletic 10–0.

 The club withdrew from senior football when not renewing its Scottish FA membership in August 1888, and the defeat to the Athletic in the Jubilee Cup final seems to have been the club's last match.
 An unrelated Junior club started up in 1894.